 Dry roasted Edamame may just be the best snack ever.
 Or maybe I mean dry roasted chickpeas.
 I don’t know, but both are great, They’re crunchy, they’re full of protein, and they’re the perfect alternative if, like me, you don’t do nuts.

-These tend to be high in saturated fat but that aside, their low-calorie and full of fiber.
+These tend to be high in saturated fat but that aside, they are full of fiber and very tasty.
 Which is why I like them so much.
 Go for a 1 oz bag if possible, these are addicting and the high fat content could end up being a real issue!

 – Femi, The Girl Who Hates Working Out